fiksn/gossiper/README.md

 All without sending a single probe packet to the target.

-The tool is completely stateless, everything it needs is queried through `QueryShortChannelIds` and cached later one.
+The tool is completely stateless, everything it needs is queried through `QueryShortChannelIds` and cached later on.

 ## Fingerprinting Lightning implementations